pachterlab/kallistobustools/getting_started.md

 $ gunzip Mus_musculus.GRCm38.cdna.all.fa.gz
 ```

 Now we can build the kallisto index.
-I recommend naming the index ```Mus_musculus.GRCm38.cdna.all.idx``` and using a kmer size of `31`.
-Note that a kmer size must always be odd and defaults to 31.
+We recommend naming the index `Mus_musculus.GRCm38.cdna.all.idx` and using a kmer size of `31`.
+Note that a kmer size must always be odd and defaults to `31`.

 ```
 $ kallisto index -i Mus_musculus.GRCm38.cdna.all.idx -k 31 Mus_musculus.GRCm38.cdna.all.fa